A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Conclusions

 We present the data analysis methodology and pipeline for the detection of KBO occultations in high-cadence photometric data.
 We discuss methods to deal with red-noise which are common in ground-based observations.
 We outline a matched-filter-based method and ways to efficiently generate and apply the template bank to large amounts of data.
 We present a fast simulation tool that can be used for template bank construction, for injection of events into real data, and for parameter estimation.
 The main differences between this pipeline and previous algorithms (e.g., \citealt{TAOS_analysis_Lehner_2010, abundance_kuiper_objects_Schlichting_Ofek_2012, KBO_detection_from_ground_Arimatsu_2019, occultation_real_time_detection_TAOS_II_Huang_2021, Colibri_survey_Mazur_2022}) are the use of the matched-filtering with a comprehensive template bank, the treatment of correlated noise and the injection of simulated events into real data.

-We apply the pipeline to data from W-FAST, a wide-field, fast readout telescope built primarily for detection of occultations by trans-Neptunian objects.
+We apply the pipeline to data from W-FAST, a wide-field, fast readout telescope built primarily for detection of occultations by KBOs but also other trans-Neptunian objects.
 The pipeline reduces imaging data around each star (cutouts) to photometric measurements, corrects the light-curves for long-term trends and red-noise, cross correlates (filters) the corrected light-curves with occultation templates, taking into account the data power spectral density, and finds candidate occultation events whenever the filtered light-curves exceed the threshold.

-We describe our method for producing simulated occultation templates, which we use for light-curve filtering, for event injection and for parameter estimation for detected events.
+We describe our method for producing simulated occultation templates, which we use for light-curve filtering, for event injection and for parameter estimation of detected events.
 We use the injected events to estimate the detection efficiency of occultations with various parameter values.

-We describe our method for disqualifying areas of the data with lower quality, estimate the total star-hours yield from typical operations, as well as the number of star-hours lost due to various data quality cuts.
+We describe our method for disqualifying areas of the data with lower quality, estimate the total star-hour yield from typical operations, as well as the number of star-hours lost due to various data quality cuts.
 We describe the human vetting of candidate events and our blinding scheme for preventing bias in the vetting process.
 Finally, we describe the MCMC samplers used to estimate the occultation parameters and show the results of such analysis on simulated events.

-This pipeline is being applied to W-FAST data, while future works will discuss the results obtained by processing those datasets, including occultation candidates, and improved limits on the KBO size distribution.
+This pipeline is being applied to W-FAST data, while future works will discuss the results obtained by processing those datasets, including occultation candidates, and improved limits on the KBO size distribution (e.g., \citealt{WFAST_KBO_search_limits_Nir_2023}).